WuBingzheng/memleax/README.md

 ## how it works

+`memleax` debugs memory leak of a running process by attaching it.
-`memleax` attaches to a running process, hooks memory allocate/free APIs, records all memory blocks, and reports the blocks which live longer than 10 seconds (you can change this time by -e option) in real time.
+It hooks the target process's invocation of memory allocation and free, and reports the memory blocks which live long enough as memory leak, in real time.
+The default expire threshold is 10 seconds, however you should always set it by `-e` option according to your scenarios.

 It is very *convenient* to use, and suitable for production environment.
 There is no need to recompile the program or restart the target process.
 You run `memleax` to monitor the target process, wait for the real-time memory leak report, and then kill it (e.g. by Ctrl-C) to stop monitoring.

-NOTE: Since `memleax` does not run along with the whole life of target process, it assumes the long-lived memory blocks are memory leaks.
+`memleax` follows new threads, but not forked processes.
+If you want to debug multiple processes, just run multiple `memleax`.

 ## performance impact

-Because target process's each memory allocation/free API invokes a TRAP, the performance impact depends on how often the target program calls memory APIs.
+Because target process's each invocation of memory allocation and free makes a TRAP, the performance impact depends on the frequency of memory invocation in target process.

-For example, it impacts lightly to nginx with HTTP, while heavily with HTTPS, because OpenSSL calls malloc terribly.
+For example, it impacts lightly to `nginx` with HTTP, while heavily with HTTPS, because `OpenSSL` calls `malloc()` terribly.

-Although performance impact is worthy of consideration, since `memleax` is run to attach to the target process only when you are certain it is in memory leak, and stopped after real-time memory leak report, it is not needed to attach to the target process for long time.

 ## difference from Valgrind

 + `Valgrind` starts target process, while `memleax` attaches to a running process;

-+ `Valgrind` gives memory leak report on quitting, while `memleax` assumes that long-living memory blocks are leaks, so it reports in real time;
++ `Valgrind` gives memory leak report after target process quits, while `memleax` reports in real time;

 + `Valgrind` reports all unfreed memory include program init, while `memleax` reports only after attaching, skipping the init phase;